Tyler Wetherall is a writer and editor based in New York.

 About Tyler

 Tyler Wetherall is a journalist and author.
-Her first novel, Amphibian, is forthcoming in August, 2024.
+Her debut novel, Amphibian, was released in 2024.
 Her first book, No Way Home: A Memoir of Life on the Run, came out in 2018 from St. Martin’s Press, following her childhood spent on the run with her fugitive father.
-Her journalism has appeared in The Guardian, National Geographic, Vice, and Condé Nast Traveler, amongst others, and her essays have featured in publications including The New York Times’ ‘Modern Love,’ LitHub, and Narratively.
+Her writing has appeared in The New York Times, British Vogue, The Guardian, National Geographic, LitHub, Vice, and Condé Nast Traveler, amongst others.
 Tyler has made appearances on podcasts and radio including BBC Outlook, Good Life Project, and Radiotopia's Criminal.
 She is also the creator of Reading the City, a weekly newsletter of bookish events taking place around New York City.
 Her writing is represented by Emma Parry at Janklow & Nesbit Associates.
 She is currently the senior editor at James Beard award-winning drinks magazine SevenFifty Daily and lives in Brooklyn with her husband.